code-not-found/code-not-found.github.io/_posts/cxf/jax-ws/2017-07-22-apache-cxf-logging-soap-request-response-example.md

 {% endcapture %}
 <div class="notice--info">{{ notice-github | markdownify }}</div>

-This concludes our example in which we programmatically added a CXF loggingininterceptor, loggingoutinterceptor and loggingfeature in order to log the sent/received SOAP messages.
+This concludes our example in which we programmatically added a CXF `LoggingInInterceptor`, `LoggingOutInterceptor` and `LoggingFeature` in order to log the sent/received SOAP messages.

 Feel free to drop a comment in case of a question or if you just like the post.